-The B.S. in FORENSIC and TOXICOLOGICAL CHEMISTRY is a program for students interested in working in criminalistics and toxicology laboratories.
+The B.S. in FORENSIC and TOXICOLOGICAL CHEMISTRY is a program (accredited by FEPAC) for students interested in working in criminalistics and toxicology laboratories.
 The program prepares students for graduate study and specialization in these fields.
 Since 2008 71% of our F&TC graduates have moved on to positions in F&TC, industry or graduate study, as detailed in this chart.
 Follow this link to read about how the American Chemical Society describes a forensic chemists's career.
 More on careers in forensics can be found that the American Academy of Forensic Sciences site.
 A one-semester internship in a police or toxicology forensic-chemistry laboratory is a mandatory part of this program.
 Background checks similar to those required for law enforcement officiers are likely to be a condition of employment [NIJ Report NCJ 203099 - "Qualifications for a Career in Forensic Science." pp. 7-10).
 Visit our Quality/Value page for some measures of student achievement.

 |____||CHE||103||General Chemistry I||3||____||CHE||104||General Chemistry II||3|